on June 18 2013

 Oil-Based vs. Water-Based Stains, Types and Application

 Traditionally, wood stain has been oil-based.
 More recently, however, water-based stains have begun to gain in popularity.
-Each type offers different qualities, and choosing which one to use depends on what you’re staining, how much time you plan to put into the project and your personal preferences.
+Each type offers different qualities and choosing which one to use depends on what you are staining, how much time you plan to put into the project and your personal preferences.
 Stains are also available in different formulas, each of which have different properties or are applied through different means.
 While stains enhance the look of wood, they do not protect it from scratches or wear and tear.
-You’ll need to apply a finish after staining to protect your project.
+You will need to apply a finish after staining to protect your project.
 Oil-Based Stains vs. Water-Based Stains:

 • Oil-based stains create traditional coloring

 • Water-based stains can be used to achieve more contemporary coloring

 • Water-based stains may raise the grain somewhat and require sanding afterward

 • Oil stains dry more slowly, allowing them to penetrate more deeply

 • Oil stains can be cleaned up by using mineral spirits Stain Types:

 Generally speaking, there are five different stain types: gel stain, wiping stain, combination stain/finish, spray stain and water-based liquid stain.
 They differ in the types of surfaces they are best suited to, how they are applied and their characteristics.
 One of the primary differences between types is the viscosity level, or thickness, of gel stains compared to thinner-bodied stains.
 Gel stains may be somewhat easier to apply for novice woodworkers because they provide equal coverage for both porous and nonporous areas.
 They don’t drip or splatter, which makes them ideal for applying to vertical surfaces.